perforce/helix-authentication-service/containers/hub/README.md

 SAML_IDP_METADATA_URL=https://dev-123456.okta.com/app/abc123xyz456/sso/saml/metadata
 SAML_SP_ENTITY_ID=urn:example:sp
 ```

+Note that the values in the file named by the `--env-file` option must **not** be quoted at all.
+See https://github.com/docker/cli/issues/3630 for more information on this topic.

+### Docker Compose

 If you prefer Docker Compose, then create a `docker-compose.yml` file that might
 look something like this one: